Growth of Debt and Loss of Income

 · suffers the side effects of the policies that President Nixon implemented in 1973.

 If America is to achieve a healthy and sustainable economy, it needs to address these two basic problems.
-America shares these problems with many western economies that were prosperous 40 years ago but which are now deeply in debt, and have high rates of unemployment.
+America shares these problems with many western economies that were prosperous up until the end of the 1960’s but which are now deeply in debt, and have high rates of unemployment.

 These problems have spread because President Nixon’s policies have been widely promoted around the World, particularly by the International Monetary Fund.
 These policies are now a normal part of the modern Western economic framework.
 Therefore, to even question them opens one to ridicule.
 Nonetheless, those policies are like the king’s new clothes; they are highly revered but lack substance.